Table of contents

 Best POS system for contractors and home repair

-If you’re in a spot with no Wi-Fi or phone reception, you can still take card payments with Square’s magstripe reader and Offline Mode, so you can get paid wherever your business takes you.
+If you’re in a spot with no Wi-Fi or phone reception, you can still take card payments with Square’s Offline Mode, so you can get paid wherever your business takes you.
 Want to bill them instead?
 Square’s fully integrated Invoices software is free to use and is great for contract work of all kinds.
 You pay just 2.9% + 30¢ for each invoice paid securely online.

 Best POS system for bars and restaurants